Move over, Copenhagen, Aarhus is here to stay!

 7. Latin Quarter

 The oldest and most charming area in Aarhus, the “Latin Quarter”, is characterized by cobblestone streets and colorful houses.
 The atmosphere is young and vibrant with hip cafés, bars, fashionable shops and art galleries lining the streets.
-The perfect place to spend an afternoon.
+It’s the perfect place to spend an afternoon.

 8. Street Food Market